ericpzh/cs410project/README.md

 ## Implementation of our App

 ## Usages

-## Work Distribution

-## Dependencies
+### Dependencies
 metapy
 flask

-## How to run the project
+### How to setup & run the App
 Our project has a web-based user interface.

+## Work Distribution